 Through the AC, the Board has established a formal and appropriate relationship with the external auditors.
 The AC meets with the external auditors at least two times a year to review the audit plan, the audited financial statements and the audit observations.
-The AC also holds discussions with the external auditors without the presence of Management at least once annually, to allow external auditors to freely express concerns, problems and reservations, if any, arising from financial audits.
+The AC also holds discussions with the external auditors without the presence of Management at least once annually, to allow external auditors to freely express concerns, problems and reservations, if any, arising from the statutory audits.
 The external auditors are invited to attend the AGM of the Company to address the concerns of the shareholders in relation to the audited financial statements of the Group.

-In February 2019, the AC reviewed the proposed re-appointment of PwC PLT, including its engagement partners and concurring partner.
+In February 2020, the AC reviewed the proposed re-appointment of PricewaterhouseCoopers PLT ("PwC PLT"), including its engagement partners and concurring partner.
 The assessment on the performance of PwC PLT based on the criteria prescribed by the relevant authorities had been performed by the CFO/Head of Finance ("Finance Team") of the respective companies within the Group.
-The Finance Team of the Group was satisfied with the re-appointment of PwC PLT including the engagement partners and the concurring partner for the respective companies and recommended the re-appointment of PwC PLT as External Auditors for the FY 2019 based on the following rationales:-
+The Finance Team of the Group was satisfied with the reappointment of PwC PLT including the engagement partners and the concurring partner for the respective companies and recommended the re-appointment of PwC PLT as External Auditors for FY 2020 based on the following rationales:-

-- (i) PwC PLT is familiar with the local insurance industry and they are also the External Auditors of the Allianz SE Group; - (ii) PwC PLT was selected after a global tender process by Allianz SE Group and had been assessed to be able to provide effective co-ordination of the audits between companies within the Group as well as between the Group and the Allianz SE Group.; and - (iii) PwC PLT met the minimum criteria, as prescribed by BNM. - (iv) PwC PLT completed the Group's 2018 statutory audit satisfactorily.
+- (i) PwC PLT is familiar with the local insurance industry and they are also the External Auditors of the Allianz SE Group; - (ii) PwC PLT was selected after a global tender process by Allianz SE Group and had been assessed to be able to provide effective co-ordination of the audits between companies within the Group as well as between the Group and the Allianz SE Group.; and - (iii) PwC PLT met the minimum criteria, as prescribed by BNM. - (iv) PwC PLT completed the Group's 2019 statutory audit satisfactorily.

-During the FY 2019, PwC PLT confirmed that PwC PLT and its network firms, the engagement partners, engagement quality control reviewer and members of the engagement team in the audit had maintained the independence for the purpose of the audit in accordance with the terms of the relevant professional and regulatory requirements.
+During FY 2020, PwC PLT confirmed that PwC PLT and its network firms, the engagement partners, engagement quality control reviewer and members of the engagement team in the audit had maintained the independence for the purpose of the audit in accordance with the terms of the relevant professional and regulatory requirements.

-The AC deliberated on the evaluation and recommendation of the Finance Team and concurred with the Management's recommendation and justification to re-appoint PwC PLT as the External Auditors for the Group, and recommended the reappointment of PwC PLT as the External Auditors for the Group for the FY 2019 for the respective Boards' approval.
+The AC deliberated on the evaluation and recommendation of the Finance Team and concurred with the Management's recommendation and justification to re-appoint PwC PLT as the External Auditors for the Group, and recommended the reappointment of PwC PLT as the External Auditors for the Group for FY 2020 for the respective Boards' approval.

-The Board reviewed the assessment of PwC PLT (including of the Engagement Partner and Concurring Partner) based on the prescribed evaluation criteria and was satisfied that PwC PLT and the respective partners met all the qualification criteria as prescribed by regulators, resolved that the re-appointment of PwC PLT as the External Auditors of the Company for FY 2019 be recommended for shareholders' approval at the forthcoming 45th AGM of the Company scheduled in May 2019.
+The Board reviewed the assessment of PwC PLT (including of the Engagement Partner and Concurring Partner) based on BNM's PDEA and was satisfied that PwC PLT and the respective partners met all the qualification criteria as prescribed by regulators, resolved that the re-appointment of PwC PLT as the External Auditors of the Company for FY 2020 be recommended for shareholders' approval at the 46th AGM of the Company.

-The re-appointment of PwC PLT as External Auditors for the FY2019 was approved by the shareholders of the Company at the 45th AGM of the Company on 30 May 2019.
+The re-appointment of PwC PLT as External Auditors for FY 2020 was approved by the shareholders of the Company at the 46th AGM of the Company on 30 June 2020.